Maltese language: Article

-Maltese il- is coincidentally identical in pronunciation to one of the Italian masculine articles, il.
-Consequently, many nouns borrowed from Standard Italian did not change their original article when used in Maltese.
-Romance vocabulary taken from Sicilian did change where the Sicilian articles u and a, before a consonant, are used.

-In spite of its Romance appearance, il- is related to the Arabic article al-.

 Verbs

-Verbs show a triliteral Semitic pattern, in which a verb is conjugated with prefixes, suffixes, and infixes (for example ktibna, Arabic katabna, Hebrew kathabhnu (Modern Hebrew: katavnu) "we wrote").
-There are two tenses: present and perfect.
+Verbs show the Semitic triliteral pattern, in which a verb is conjugated with prefixes, suffixes, and infixes (for example ktibna, Arabic katabna, Hebrew kathabhnu (Modern Hebrew: katavnu) "we wrote").
+An example is the Semitic root X-M-X ('sun'), for example xemx (sun), xmux (suns), xemxi (sunny), xemxata (sunstroke), nixxemmex (I sunbathe), ma xxemmixtx (I didn't sunbathe), tixmix (the act of sunbathing).

+Maltese also features the agglutination of verb suffixes indicating direction of action, for example agħmilhomli "make them for me"← agħmel "make" in the imperative + hom from huma "them" + li suffix indicating first person singular and ħasletielu "she washed it for him"←ħaslet "she washed" from the verb ħasel "to wash" + ie the object + lu suffix indicating third person masculine singular.

+The two tenses are present and perfect.
 The Maltese verb system incorporates Romance verbs and adds Maltese suffixes and prefixes to them, for example; iddeċidejna "we decided" ← (i)ddeċieda "decide", a Romance verb + -ejna, a Maltese first person plural perfect marker.

-An example would be the Semitic root X-M-X, which has something related to the sun, example: xemx (sun), xmux (suns), xemxi (sunny), xemxata (sunstroke), nixxemmex (I sunbathe), ma xxemmixtx (I didn't sunbathe), tixmix (the act of sunbathing).
-Maltese also features the stringing of verb suffixes indicating direction of action, for example; agħmilhomli "make them for me"← agħmel "make" in the imperative + hom from huma "them" + li suffix indicating first person singular; ħasletielu "she washed it for him"←ħaslet "she washed" from the verb ħasel "to wash" + ie the object + lu suffix indicating third person masculine singular.

 Media

-With Malta being a multilingual country, the usage of Maltese in the mass media is shared with other European languages, namely English and Italian.
+As Malta is a multilingual country, the use of Maltese in the mass media is shared with other European languages, namely English and Italian.
 The majority of television stations broadcast from Malta in English or Maltese, although broadcasts from Italy in Italian are also received on the islands.
-Similarly, there are more Maltese-language radio programs than English ones broadcast from Malta, but again, as with television, Italian broadcasts are also picked up.
-Maltese generally receives equal usage in newspaper periodicals to English.
+Similarly, there are more Maltese-language radio programs than English ones broadcast from Malta, but again, Italian broadcasts are also picked up.
+Coverage in newspaper periodicals is generally equally split between Maltese and English.

-By the early 2000s, the use of the Maltese language on the Internet is uncommon, and the number of websites written in Maltese are few.
-In a survey of Maltese cultural websites conducted in 2004 on behalf of the Maltese Government, 12 of 13 were in English only, while the remaining one was multilingual but did not include Maltese.
+Maltese is little used on the internet and few websites are written in the language.
+In a survey of Maltese cultural websites conducted in 2004 on behalf of the Maltese government, 12 of 13 were in English only and the remaining one was multilingual but did not include Maltese.
+In 2011, only 6.5 per cent of Maltese internet users reported employing Maltese online, which may be a consequence of the lack of online support for the language.